jaseknighter/splnkr/README.md

   * e2: highlight sequence set
   * e3: highlight next control set
   * k2: select previous control set
-  * k3
+  * k3:
-    * if a sequence set has been highlighted with e2, select the highlighted set
+    * if a sequence set has been highlighted with e2, k3 selects the highlighted sequence set
-    * otherwise, select the next control set
+    * otherwise, k3 select the next control set

-##### clear sequence data
+##### clearing sequence data
 * what data can be cleared:
-  * a sequence set (row 1-5, column 1)
+  * all values set within a sequence set (row 1-5, column 1)
-  * a sequin (ie an individual sequence steps) (rows 6-14, column 1)
+  * all values set within a single a sequence step (rows 6-14, column 1)
-  * an individual value within a sub-sequence (rows 6-10, row 8)
+  * all values set within a sub-sequence step (rows 6-10, row 8)
 * to clear sequence data:
-  * select the data element (sequence set or sequin) you want to clear to activate it
+  * select the data element (sequence set, sequence step or sub-sequence step) you want to clear to activate it
   * long press the key selected in the previous step and then release it
-* to clear an indivdual value within a sub-sequence long press the sub-sequence key (i.e. a key in rows 6-10, row 8)

 ##### copy/paste sequence data
 copy paste is available in a number of areas: